 Afternoon all Its a bit dreich here in Elgin, been raining for a good bit of the day but shifting some of the more stubborn snow that is lying around.

 Afternoon all Well the last couple of days of February have come and gone and we are now into March already.
 Where has the start of the year disappeared to?

 Read our latest blogs

-Subscribe to receive our weekly fishing reports
+Subscribe to our weekly River Spey fishing reports